Welcome. I am James McGillis.

 Sadly, the portion of I-17 between Anthem, AZ and the Sunset View Scenic Rest Point, near the Bumble Bee ghost town still rates as one of the most dangerous highways in Arizona.
 On I-17 North, toward Flagstaff, speed limits of sixty-five to seventy-five mile per hour are common.
 Interspersed on the road are sharp curves, steep hills and many motorists predisposed to speeding and traffic accidents.

-The Grand Canyon, taken from above - Click for larger image (http://jamesmcgillis.com)During my recent visit, a story in the Arizona Republic newspaper published the story of a motorist who lost control and drove unseen off the side of I-17.
+The Grand Canyon, taken from above - Click for larger image (http://jamesmcgillis.com)During my recent visit, the Arizona Republic newspaper published the story regarding a motorist who lost control and drove unseen off the side of I-17.
 Despite tumbling with his SUV into a ravine, the injured motorist successfully completed a mobile telephone call to 911.
 The resulting ground search was insufficient to locate the motorist.
 An air search, initiated several days later, located the motorist and his son.
 Officers pronounced them both dead at the scene.

 I love All that Is Arizona.
 Shortly before my recent visit, I was disheartened to learn that Governor Jan Brewer had signed legislation that places up to one-third of Arizona residents under suspicion.
 That new law requires Arizona police officers to check the federal immigration documents of those who they suspect to be undocumented immigrants.
 If unable to produce legal residency documents, the police officer will then arrest the undocumented person.
 We wonder if police will require middle-aged white people to produce Canadian immigration papers.
 The propensity for police racial profiling, conscious or not, tells me that few white people will have to justify their residency status.

-PeterBilt delivery caravan - Click for larger image ( http://jamesmcgillis.com)One can imagine a routine traffic stop leading to the arrest of a person who has lived in Arizona since just after the federal immigration amnesty of 1987.
+PeterBilt delivery caravan - Click for larger image (http://jamesmcgillis.com)One can imagine a routine traffic stop leading to the arrest of a person who has lived in Arizona since just after the federal immigration amnesty of 1987.
 Would that person, who has lived in Arizona for two decades be subject to deportation, right along with a 2010 border-crosser?
 If eleven to fourteen million undocumented immigrants now live in the U.S. , how busy might we expect Arizona’s police to be in confronting and arresting the undocumented?

 Today, persons of Latino or Hispanic extraction comprise about one third of Arizona’s total population.
 The governor’s assurance that police officers will receive “anti-racial-profiling training” leaves me cold.
 As we know, whether we apply “positive” or “negative” energy to any subject, we will soon get more of whatever we focus upon.
 Thus, in attempting to avoid racial profiling, there will naturally be more profiling activity, whether intended it or not.